 Also, if feeling thirsty, never reach for sodas and sugary drinks.
 They are nothing but empty calories and are bound to spike your sugar levels.
-Water or tea are the best options for quenching one’s thirst.
+Water or tea is the best option for quenching one’s thirst.

 Also, most cocktails have too much sugar which, you guessed it, can lead to your glucose levels spiking.
 The American Diabetes Association recommends no more than one alcoholic drink for women and no more than two for men.

 Additionally, one would be wise to keep those drinks simple.
-That means not to add any liquors or sugary juices.
+That means not adding any liquors or sugary juices.
 It’s also recommended to keep a glass of water near you and sip on it from time to time.
 This lowers your chances of dehydration.

 And while we’re on the subject of water, you’d best drink plenty of it each day, as it plays a very vital role in everyone’s daily diet.
 How much is enough?
-That can depend on your size, climate and activity you do each day.
+That can depend on your size, climate, and the activity you do each day.

 The best way to do your own ‘monitoring’ at home is to keep track of how many times you urinate.
 Also, the color of your urine should ideally be pale yellow.
 That means your body is well-hydrated.

-Meats represent a huge source of saturated fat in one’s daily diet.
-Meaning that eating a lot of them will lead to high levels of cholesterol.
+Healthlinerepresent a huge source of saturated fat in one’s daily diet.
+This means that eating a lot of them will lead to high levels of cholesterol.

-If you happen to be prediabetic, then a diet which is low in saturated fats is the ideal way to go.
+If you happen to be prediabetic, then a diet that is low in saturated fats is the ideal way to go.
 It lowers your risk of developing heart disease.

-We advise you to try and steer from meat cuts which have obvious fats or skin on them.
+We advise you to try and steer from meat cuts that have obvious fats or skin on them.
 Much better protein alternatives would be:

-Exercise is great for making one’s muscles use the glucose one’s consumed for energy.
+Exercise is great for making one’s muscles use the glucose one consumed for energy.
 It also causes one’s cells to work with insulin more effectively.